Checkout these easy and delicious Indian-inspired Super Bowl Party recipes to feed a crowd.

 - Have lots of appetizers instead of big meals - Finger foods is the key to hosting a big Super Bowl party.
 Folks want to snack throughout the day with small bites.

 - Have a variety of drinks - Create a menu which has a variety of drinks that are both alcoholic and non-alcoholic.
-It's especially easy to create a large batch drinks like my nimbu pani drink.
-This drink can easily be made as a mocktail or a cocktail.
+It's especially easy to create a large batch drinks like my nimbu pani drink, my watermelon juice with chaat masala.
+These drinks can easily be made as a mocktail or a cocktail.
 It's also nice to have some beer and seltzers as well.

 - Have something crunchy - Folks love munching on crunchy little bits.
 For this category, you can easily purchase snacks like popcorn, chips, or pretzels for crunch.
-For homemade options, I love making my chaat nachos.
+If you want to spruce up your popcorn, checkout my recipe for Indian masala popcorn which packs a punch.
+For homemade and heaftier options, I love making my chaat nachos or papdi chaat.
+If you are feeling adventurous you can even put together a chaat-cuterie board which you can learn more about here.
 Honestly anything with tortilla chips and a dip also does great at these parties.

 - Have something veggie forward - Inevitably you will have a guest that does not eat meat.
 Make sure to be cognizant of dietary restrictions and have at least one thing for everyone.
 Veggie-forward dishes also helps break up the greasy food that is often at these parties.
 You can opt for a simple veggie tray or make something like my tomato chutney bruschetta!

 - Make something that can be prepped ahead of time - Doing a lot of things on game day can be stressful.
 So pick dishes that can be started a couple days in advance.
+Cut your veggies the day before for nachos and do grocery shopping well before the day.
 My caramelized puff pastry swirls can be made up to a month before and baked on the day of the event!

 Indian-Inspired Recipes for the Super Bowl